 - a.
-When a fire scene involves oxygen in use, staff nurses shut off the oxygen at the wall supply (by removing the flow meter) or turning portable tank valve to off position. - b.
+When a fire scene involves oxygen in use, staff nurses shut off the oxygen concentrators and portable tanks. - b.
 Main valve for emergency OXYGEN AND VACUUM is shut off per direction of the Fire Department, Administrator, or Nursing Supervisor. - 4.
 Mark the doors with a red magnet indicating that the room has been evacuated.
 Red magnets for this purpose are stored on the frame of each door.